 One of the things that I notice as my parents grow old is their strength and energy to do work.
 They tend to get tired quickly after doing even simple work like walking.
 Have it in mind that we need to insert a short but relaxing stop every after destination we visit.

 We should also give our parents enough time to regain energy at night.
 So, on the itinerary that you will create, I suggest you set the time to return to the hotel earlier at night.
 But still, it depends on the activity you plan to do for that day.
 Anyhow, you can still explore the city after you accompany them to the hotel.

 Select the best hotel for you and your parents.

 Near the public transportation

-For me, it’s already a hint that she wants access to public transportation the moment she got out of the hotel.
+For me, it’s already a hint that she wants access to public transportation the moment she gets out of the hotel.
 Your parents might do as well.
 But note that convenience has a price.
-Hotels near airports, bus and train stations tend to have higher accommodation prices versus hotels with a significant distance from these terminals.
+Hotels near airports and bus and train stations tend to have higher accommodation prices versus hotels with a significant distance from these terminals.

 Facilities and Services